 Make the Pie

 Soften the vanilla ice cream in the refrigerator for about 20 minutes.
-Mix in the 2 tablespoons of bourbon or flavored syrup and then spread it evenly over the prepared crust.
+Mix in 2 tablespoons of bourbon.

 Make the Fudge Sauce

-In a microwaveable bowl, combine chocolate, brown sugar, granulated sugar, heavy cream, and corn syrup and microwave about 3 minutes, whisking every 30 to 60 seconds.
+In a microwaveable bowl, combine chocolate, brown sugar, granulated sugar, heavy cream, and corn syrup.
+Microwave about 3 minutes, whisking every 30 to 60 seconds.

-When the mixture has thickened somewhat, whisk in butter, vanilla, and bourbon.
+When the mixture is combined and has thickened slightly, whisk in the butter, vanilla, and the remaining 1 tablespoon bourbon.
 Keep warm.

 Assemble the Pie

-Soften the coffee ice cream, and spread over the now firm first layer.
+Soften the coffee ice cream in the refrigerator for about 20 minutes.
+Spread over the now firm first layer.
 Mound the coffee ice cream in the center as necessary.